Eye-InMedia/vue-eyein-translation/README.md

     const world = ref(`world`);
 </script>
 ```
-*Note: You can't mix implicit and explicit databinding.
+*Note: You can't mix implicit and explicit data binding.
 If you add a `:d` property anything not defined inside the d property will be undefined.*

 ### Binding filters
 You can use some filters to internationalize some of your data: